×

 Swot Analysis of "Valuation of Late-Stage Companies and Buyouts" written by Susan Chaplinsky, Shikha Khetrepal includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Stage Lbos facing as an external strategic factors.
 Some of the topics covered in Valuation of Late-Stage Companies and Buyouts case study are - Strategic Management Strategies, Financial analysis, Financial management, Mergers & acquisitions and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Valuation of Late-Stage Companies and Buyouts casestudy better are - – customer relationship management is fast transforming because of increasing concerns over data privacy, geopolitical disruptions, competitive advantages are harder to sustain because of technology dispersion, there is backlash against globalization, talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, increasing commodity prices, increasing energy prices, increasing inequality as vast percentage of new income is going to the top 1%, etc
+Some of the macro environment factors that can be used to understand the Valuation of Late-Stage Companies and Buyouts casestudy better are - – digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, competitive advantages are harder to sustain because of technology dispersion, central banks are concerned over increasing inflation, increasing energy prices, increasing government debt because of Covid-19 spendings, increasing household debt because of falling income levels, there is increasing trade war between United States & China, increasing transportation and logistics costs, etc

 12 Hrs